open-zaak/open-zaak/deployment/appliance/README.rst

         192.168.X.X ansible_python_interpreter=/usr/bin/python3

-   Instead of an IP-address, its recommended to **use a domain name**.
+   Instead of an IP-address, it's recommended to **use a domain name**.
 Without a domain name it's more complicated to get everything to work and HTTPS is disabled.
    If you use a domain name, you can use that instead of the IP-address that is used in throughout the rest of this document.

 3. Assuming you did not change the user account in ``preseed.cfg``, start the
    installation: